kumulustech/ktos-300/Linux_And_Docker_Basics.md

 ```
 ls -la
 ```
-Which provides more information including "hidden" directorys and files that begin with a '.'
+Which provides more information including "hidden" directories and files that begin with a '.'

 ```
 [vagrant@localhost ~]$ ls -la